Daniele Galloppa

 Daniele Galloppa ([daˈnjɛːle ɡalˈlɔppa]; born 15 May 1985) is an Italian football manager and a former player who played as a midfielder.
-He is the manager of Santarcangelo in Serie D.
+He is currently the Under-19 coach of Fiorentina.

 Although he was usually deployed as a central midfielder, he was also capable of playing as a left winger.
 Despite his ability and reputation as a promising prospect in Italian football, he has struggled with several injuries throughout his career.

 Club career

 Roma

 In August 2006 Galloppa was loaned to Serie A club Ascoli.

 Siena

-On 30 January 2007, Galloppa was loaned to A.C.
-Siena.
+On 30 January 2007, Galloppa was loaned to Siena.
 On 17 February 2007, he played his first club match for Siena against Milan.

 Galloppa was sold to Siena on 9 July 2007, in a co-ownership deal for €1.1 million.
 In June 2008 Siena signed the remain 50% registration rights of Galloppa for €1.75 million; 50% registration rights of Gianluca Curci for €1.75 million; Roma signed keeper Artur for €750,000, Simone Loria for €2.8 million in exchange.
-Thus only €50,000 cash was involved.
+Thus, only €50,000 cash was involved.